So what is a dowry? Does it still have a value in today’s Ireland?

 The Irish for dowry is ‘spré’, literally meaning ‘fortune’.

 The definition of a dowry is the transfer of money, goods or property from parents to their daughter when she marries.
-A dowry is a way the bride’s family can try to ensure their daughter has financial security in case of a neglectful or irresponsible husband or should she be widowed, so she can remain in the manner which she has become accustomed.
-But more usually the dowry went into the household, deeming therefore to go to the groom, and really seen as the bride bringing it to her new husband.
-Often a dowry would be agreed between the bride’s family and the groom’s family with the first half being paid on the day of the wedding and the second installment being paid on the birth of their first child.
+This is a way the bride’s family can try to ensure their daughter has financial security.
+Which was important in case of a neglectful or irresponsible husband or should she be widowed.
+It helped the daughter remain in the manner in which she has become accustomed.
+But more usually the dowry went into the household, deeming therefore to go to the groom.
+Really seen as the bride bringing it to her new husband.
+Often an amount would be agreed between the bride’s family and the groom’s family.
+The first half being paid on the day of the wedding and the second installment being paid on the birth of their first child.

-Taking farming families as an example, usually the eldest son married first and his bride came into the family home, often the elderly parents lived in the house plus the groom’s younger siblings.
-The dowry would be given to the groom’s family, who would often keep the dowry for the event of their daughter’s marriage when the dowry would be used as her dowry to her new husband, often a dowry was never actually used but was kept for the next dowry and then the next dowry after that and the same dowry could go around family to family.
-As a result, in Ireland, often the bride never saw anything of her dowry.
-Also to bear in mind that up until the late 19th century women had limited property rights by law, meaning a married woman had no rights to property independent of her husband – this included any land by dowry.
+Taking farming families as an example, usually the eldest son married first and his bride came into the family home.
+Often the elderly parents lived in the house plus the groom’s younger siblings.
+The dowry would be given to the groom’s family.
+It was often keep it for the event of their daughter’s marriage and used as her dowry to her new husband.
+A dowry possibly was never actually used but was kept for the next dowry and then the next dowry after that.
+The same dowry could go around family to family.
+As a result, in Ireland, some brides never saw anything of their dowry.
+Also to bear in mind that up until the late 19th century women had limited property rights by law.
+This meant a married woman had no rights to property independent of her husband, which included any land by dowry.

-So it seems that in the past many marriages in Ireland were set by financial standing and it would be nice to think love and compatibility came into the equation also – maybe not, but hoping that love could grow with companionship and endearment.
-The dowry is certainly an ancient tradition and is typical of values across the world, but whether the dowry has any meaning in modern Ireland is very much determined by how traditional the family is, not now seen as important in choosing your soulmate for life but a way the bride’s family can financially help the couple.
+So it seems that in the past many marriages in Ireland were set by financial standing.
+It would be nice to think love and compatibility came into the equation also.
+Maybe not, but hoping that love could grow with companionship and endearment.
+The dowry is certainly an ancient tradition and is typical of values across the world.
+But whether the dowry has any meaning in modern Ireland is very much determined by how traditional the family is.
+No longer seen as important in choosing your soulmate for life, but a way the bride’s family can financially help the couple.